The Unconquered (1940 play): Plot

 In the Russian winter of 1924, Leo Kovalensky returns to his apartment in Petrograd after spending two months in jail.
 The Soviet government has executed his father and expropriated his family's property, including the apartment building.
 Leo's lover, Kira Argounova, welcomes him home and moves in with him, despite his status as a suspected counter-revolutionary.

 A few months later, a panel led by Pavel Syerov questions Kira.
 They are evaluating the ideological suitability of students at the college where she studies engineering.
 She admits her bourgeois heritage and refuses to become an informant against Leo.
 Andrei Taganov, a GPU officer, expels her.
 After the meeting, Andrei tells Kira that he admires the bravery she showed in defying the panel.
 He hopes that in a future world everyone can express themselves openly, but until then people like her must suffer.
 Since she will lose her ration card for being expelled, he offers to get her a job in a railroad office.

-Kira begs officials in the railroad office to help Leo go to a Crimean sanatorium for treatment of tuberculosis he contracted while in jail.
+Kira begs officials in the railroad office to help Leo go to a sanatorium in Crimea for treatment of tuberculosis he contracted while in jail.
 They refuse to help a former aristocrat.
 Andrei comes to the office with Stepan Timoshenko to confront Andrei's old friend Syerov with evidence that he helps smuggle black market goods.
 Syerov promises to end his involvement.
 Kira asks Andrei for his help with Leo.
 He refuses, but when Kira becomes upset, he kisses her and admits he has been thinking about her since their previous meeting.
 Kira tells Andrei she loves him, but no one must know of their affair.